uosis/akka-frp/README.md

 `EventStreamImplicits` - a set of methods to provide clean interface for handling events using [compiler generated continuations](https://github.com/scala/scala-continuations).

+## Examples

+There is a set of examples under [akka-frp/examples/src](akka-frp/examples/src) that showcase the major features of the library.

 ## Installation

 The project uses [Mill](https://www.lihaoyi.com/mill/) for building.
 Wrapper script is checked in, and the only external dependencies are JDK and our patched version of FRP library.